STIXProject/stix-ramrod/docs/api/examples.rst

 Example Code
 ============

-The following steps demonstrate how to use the **stix-ramrod** library to update STIX content.
+The following sections demonstrate how to use the **stix-ramrod** library to update STIX content.

 Import stix-ramrod